John Duncan, Ph.D., CPA, CKA

 Alys Blair, M.S.

-Mrs. Blair graduated with a Masters of Science in Atmospheric Science from the University of Alabama in Huntsville.
+Alys Blair graduated with a Masters of Science in Atmospheric Science from the University of Alabama in Huntsville.
 Her background includes research and operational Meteorology, specializing in lightning studies.
 She has a passion for sharing her love of science with students of all ages.
-Mrs. Blair enjoys sports and spending time with her husband and two daughters.
+Blair enjoys sports and spending time with her husband and two daughters.

 Mark Brown, MBA